-Note that these changes are only for Toronto, Vancouver and Victoria.
-The existing rules continue to apply for places in the rest of Canada.
+Note that these changes are only for Toronto, Vancouver, and Victoria.
+The existing rules continue to apply to the rest of Canada.

 The change addresses a long-time criticism of the Incentive that it can only help you buy in less pricey housing markets like Winnipeg or Regina.
-Now the Incentive can help home buyers in the markets where they need help the most, mainly Toronto, Vancouver and Victoria, realize the dream of homeownership for the first time.
+Now the Incentive can help home buyers in the markets where they need help the most realize the dream of homeownership for the first time.